 11.3 Save where the Rules expressly provide otherwise, the Promoter shall not be obliged to enter into any correspondence.

-11.4 Further information is set out in Appendix A.
+11.4 Further information is set out below.

 12.1 The Charity is committed to protecting your privacy.
 Data that we collect from you is used lawfully in accordance with the Data Protection Act 1998 and is used solely for the purpose of processing your purchase of Lottery chances, subsequent entry into the Lottery, and informing you if you have won a prize.